muratk5n/thirdwave/en/README.md

 ---

-Remember the US firebombing of Tokyo, that was executed through air raids, planes, dropping 2000 tons of bombs in 48 hours.
+Remember the US firebombing of Tokyo, that was executed through air raids, planes, dropping 2000 tons of bombs in 48 hours, killing over 100K people, mostly civilians (war crime?).

 ---